FengJiang94/AptaScreen/README.md

 ## Usage

-This pipeline can only be sued for unstranded single-end sequencing.
+This pipeline can only be used for unstranded single-end sequencing.

 This function requires the sequenced library to be as follows:
     **adapter(conserved region)-NNNNNNNNNNNNNNNNNNN-adapter(conserved regiion)**